pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --fql, --filter-query-language QUERY-LANGUAGE
                                       The filter query language to be used with --filter-query.
 Default: DMTF:FQL.
+      --hi, --help-instancename       Show help message for specifying INSTANCENAME including use of the --key and --namespace options and exit.

       -h, --help                      Show this message and exit.